apache/cordova-docs/www/docs/en/1.5.0/phonegap/storage/sqlresultsetlist/sqlresultsetlist.md

     KIND, either express or implied.
 See the License for the specific language governing permissions and limitations
     under the License.

+title: SQLResultSetList
 ---

 SQLResultSetList
 =======

-One of the properties of the SQLResultSet containing the rows returned from a SQL query.
+One of the properties of the [SQLResultSet](../sqlresultset/sqlresultset.html) containing the rows returned from a SQL query.

 Properties
 -------